terotests/bootstrapping-jee/README.md

-# jeeBs, bootstrapping library for Jeejs
+# jeebs, bootstrapping library for jeejs

 Creating Twitter Bootsrap components for the `jeejee` -library